 Heading into the fall season, in an effort to balance staffing shortages and the number of necessary flights, airlines have eliminated routes from their fall schedules.
 American Airlines cut 31,000 flights — about 16% — in November alone.
 United Airlines, JetBlue, and Delta have also made cuts, and across the pond, British Airways has cut its schedule by around 8%.
 What does this mean for fall travel?
 Mike Arnot, an airline industry commentator and spokesman for Cirium, told Conde Nast Traveler, “It means generally the flights that do fly this holiday season will be more full, with less opportunities to upgrade, for example, and higher fares.”

-If you have plans to travel this fall, booking early is your best bet for less expensive fares, as we discuss in our recent Fall Travel Planning blog.
+If you have plans to travel this fall, booking early is your best bet for less expensive fares, as we discuss in our Fall Travel Planning blog.

 Cruise Lines Relax Guidelines, Start Wave Season Early